kimwalisch/primecount/doc/Easy-Special-Leaves.md

 formulas that need to lookup the number of primes < x^(1/2) whereas all other formulas that only need to lookup the number of primes ≤ y should be computed without segmentation.
 As a PrimePi[n] lookup table of size y is much too large to fit into the CPU's cache and as the PrimePi[n] lookup table is accessed in random order, I suggest segmenting all easy special leaves formulas that are computationally expensive using a segment size of x^(1/4) in order to improve performance.
+However special care needs to be used for the formulas that compute identical consecutive easy leaves more efficiently, sometimes these formulas are named clustered easy leaves.
+In the Deleglise-Rivat algorithm the W3 and W5 formulas compute clustered easy leaves.
+These formulas need to access PrimePi[n] values with n ≤ y but n may be slightly outside of the segment [low, low + segment_size[, in these rare cases one should use a PrimePi[n] lookup table of size y instead of the SegmentedPrimePi[n] lookup table.

 So far we have focused on improving the cache efficiency of the computation of the easy special leaves.
 Now we will have a look at how to parallelize the computation of the easy special leaves so that it scales well.
 Generally parallel algorithms scale well on